Honda Center

 * * *

-Honda Center, the home arena for the Anaheim Ducks, is nearly 30 years old now, and from the outside it doesn’t look much different from its early days as the Arrowhead Pond of Anaheim.
+Honda Center, the home arena for the Anaheim Ducks, is more than 30 years old now, and from the outside it doesn’t look much different from its early days as the Arrowhead Pond of Anaheim.
 It still has the same pink and teal exterior color scheme, the same vast parking lot surrounding it and the same suburban feel befitting its location.

 The Ducks have fielded a competitive squad in recent years — the franchise won the Stanley Cup in 2007 and have made several deep playoff runs since.
 That has kept Ducks crowds boisterous and made Anaheim an appealing destination for visiting fans, especially those looking to do the SoCal NHL double when their teams’ schedule calls for visiting Honda Center and Crypto.com Arena in Los Angeles on back-to-back nights.